Cover Art by Bryan Keller

 WARNING: Beast contains graphic language and adult content, bondage and spanking, some violence, and touches on human trafficking.
 But if you want an alpha male who earned his name in the bedroom, a guaranteed happily-ever-after, and no cliffhanger, then you’ve come to the right place.

-Get it January 29th at Changeling Press
+and you can get it at Changeling Press

 All rights reserved.